work7z/LafTools/README.md

 #### *The Tools for Laffin' At Life*

 This project is dedicated to Chet Atkins' 'Laffin' At Life', an unforgettable classic country song released in 1987 that holds a special place in the author's heart.

 Whether we are studying or working, we should all face life with a positive attitude, just 'Laffin' At Life'.
+Hopefully it will make your daily tasks easier, reducing the need for overtime and helping you maintain a healthy work-life balance.

+Work hard, play hard.

 # 🪪 License